If you thought nothing gets easier than learning Python, executing Python programs is even easier.

 And finally, you can execute the python program as a script:

-And as you can see, the program was executed the same way as the scripts.
+And as you can see, the program was executed the same way as you execute shell scripts.

 Want to learn Python for free?